Ajith-Geo/AI-video-generation/README.md

 - **Other:** ESLint, Prettier (for code quality)

 ## Overview
-This project is an AI-powered video generator built with Next.js, TypeScript, and Vercel.
+This project is an AI-powered video generator built with Next.js, JavaScript, and Vercel.
 It allows users to enter a prompt, Hugging Face token, and duration (1–6 seconds, default 2) to generate a short AI video using the KingNish/wan2-2-fast model.
 The video is streamed directly in the browser for a seamless experience.

 ---